5-abdulsami/covid_tracker_app/README.md

 # COVID-19 Tracker<br>
-A real-time global COVID-19 statistics app.
+A real-time global COVID-19 statistics app leveraging the COVID API to featch all the covid data around the world.

 ## Features: